Learn more about the academic programs we are delivering in Summer 2025. If you have any questions about part-time studies, please contact us.

 In this course, students examine the fundamental concepts of management accounting including cost control, planning, decision making and performance evaluation utilized by users internal to the corporate organization.
 Specific items include standard costing, variance analysis, cost behaviours, budgeting, and break even analysis, make or buy decisions, return on investment and discounted cash flow for capital budgeting.
 The introduction of management accounting is applied to the analysis, interpretation and application to business including human resource decision making.

-This course is a comprehensive overview of modern day personnel and human resource management.
-This course will introduce the diverse components of human resource functions and its role in the current business environment.
-Case study analysis will be used to link the theory to the practical situations that occur in Human Resources.
-Topics to be covered are: the business environment, recruitment and selection, employee development and evaluation, compensation and benefits, employee rights, safety and representations and strategic issues and challenges in Human Resources Management, in both domestic and global environments.
+This subject is a comprehensive overview of modern-day human resources management (HRM).
+This course will introduce the diverse components of human resource (HR) functions and its role in the current business environment.
+Case study analysis will be used to link the theory to the practical situations that occur in HR.
+Topics to be covered include the business environment, a strategic approach to HRM, engaging Indigenous Peoples in the employment experience, understanding the importance of International HRM and Emotional Intelligence to an HR practitioner's career.

 ENG106 or equivalent